10 Almost Free Places to Visit From Manila, Philippines

 And just like almost any country in the world, there will always be a Chinatown that’s worth seeing.
 In the Philippines, Chinatown is the best place to eat authentic Chinese food and experience their culture first-hand.
 When roaming the town, be sure to stop by at Binondo church, 168 Mall and ride the Kalesa (transportation by horse).

 168 Mall is where most small Chinese business people sell fashion items, household things, collectibles, souvenirs, and a lot more.
 Before you end the day, be sure to stop by restaurants like Wai Ying, Masuki or Sincere restaurant and food souvenir shops like Eng Bee Tin and Salazar Bakery.

 If you wish to see and learn more about the history of the Manila, then Intramuros is a must-visit.
 When you visit the place, you also get to tour the Fort Santiago, Rizal Shrine, Rizaliana Furniture Exhibit, Bahay Tsinoy, Casa Manila, San Agustin Museum, Baluarte de San Diego, Bagumbayan Light and Sound Museum, National Commission for Culture and Arts Gallery, Fr.
-George J. WIllmann, SJ Museum.
-Some of the are free to visit while some requires just a 10 peso entrance fee.
+George J. Willmann, SJ Museum.
+Some of them are free to visit while some require just a 10 peso entrance fee.

 Now if you’re really into shopping, Divisoria is probably the cheapest place you can shop.
 Its even cheaper in Quiapo and 168 Mall.
 In this place, you can shop for handicrafts, cloth, RTW or custom made gowns and of course more China items.
 Just don’t forget to haggle because the sellers will almost always give a higher price initially.